SUMMER CONCERTS AT MOZARTHAUS VIENNA

 Listen to works by Wolfgang Amadé Mozart live at the place where he once composed them!

-Visit our Summer Concerts in July and August 2018 every Tuesday and Thursday at 4 pm in the historical vaulted Bösendorfer Hall at Mozarthaus Vienna.
+Visit our Summer Concerts in August 2018 every Tuesday and Thursday at 4 pm in the historical vaulted Bösendorfer Hall at Mozarthaus Vienna.

 These concerts will also be an unforgettable experience even without a visit to Mozart’s only surviving apartment in Vienna!